 Even though you may have information about the realtor from the internet already, verify your assumptions about the realtor in the interview.
 Ask them to explain their strengths, expertise, and to fill you in about the information you couldn’t find about them.

-7 – Questions to ask your Realtor during interview
+Questions to ask the realtor during your interview

 Here’s our list of the best interview questions to ask realtors in your interview: